Naxyoh/naxyoh.github.io/Swift/CodingWithWolves/Content/posts/2020-07-20-why-you-should-go-freelance.md

 ### Employer

 This time you are the one employing others.
-You can launch your startup or your garage it does not matter, you are the boss.
+You can launch your startup from your garage it does not matter, you are the boss.

 The main thing about being the boss is that YOU own the business, and that means several things.